 Where does all this lead?
 It leads to the completion of God's plan.
 The battle lines were drawn long ago, along with the choices of mankind.
 Choices were made between Ishmael and Isaac, between Esau and Jacob, between Israel and the rest of the world, and between Jesus and the prince of this world.
 Mankind has set their thoughts, set their hearts, made their choices and there is no way, except one, by which this is going to change.
 That change is very near, nearer then some may believe and you can rest assured, it will come.
 There is no way to stop the inevitable.
 What is the one thing that will cause this to change?
 It's the one thing so many have stated doesn't exist, has not occurred, or will be at the final resurrection.
-It's the return coming in the clouds with someone like a 'Son of Man' who will be riding upon those clouds.
+It's the return coming of the clouds with someone like a Son of Man who will be riding upon those clouds.
 All kidding aside, the next step in God's Holy plan is the return of His son, Jesus the Christ, the anointed one of God, to take control of all things and bring peace to this world of chaos.

 Within yourself, you have made your choices.
 All that can be done now is wait.
 Your belief is your belief, for whatever reason, and I doubt anything in these pages will change your mind.
-You may be Muslim, you may be Christian, or you may even be Jewish, and your mind is set in a choice you have made from your environment, your parents or your traditions.
+You may be Christian, you may be Jewish, or you may be Muslim, and your mind is set in a choice you have made based on your environment, your parents or your traditions and other lifetime influences.
 Most probably nothing said in this work is going to change your mind, other than to possibly make you angrier over perceived issues.
 It's one of those things, "don't confuse me with facts; my mind is already made up."
-Those things that will make you angry are already recorded in this portion of the Book we are studying; and, in the other portions of the Book.
-The strange thing to me is that very few followers of any one group will read to see what is really in the Book.
+Those things that will make you angry are already recorded in this work.
+The strange thing to me is that very few followers of any one group will read to see what is really in the Bible.
 To all who may find this work, I pray God's blessing upon you.
-May you have the courage to read the entire Book to see what it says.
+May you have the courage to read the entire Bible to see what it says.